lwz7512/game-weaver-ast/challenges/c3/c3_subtitle.md

 The pane is an complete instruction about the usage of this `drawMoleHoleWithDynaHead` function, which includes decription, params explanations, lastly the `return` type.
 In this function, it returns nothing to user, that is what `void` means.

+Ok, before we move forward to the real challenge, lets comment the line 11, since the line 11 is just for demo use, and not supposed to use in our final code.
+By clicking on the line 11, and then press the key combination `Ctrl + /` in Windows or `CMD + /` in Mac, it will comment the line 11.

+Now, lets enable the rest lines from line 16 to line 21: